BlightG/alx-higher_level_programming/0x10-python-network_0/README.md

 Write a Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response

 - You have to use **curl**

+#### 3. cURL only methods

+Write a Bash script that takes in a URL and displays all HTTP methods the server will accept.

+- You have to use curl